 This site is a hub.
-It offers access to written teachings by Ajahn Sucitto and information as to upcoming teaching venues; also there are links to where you can obtain audio talks and books, and connect to websites where more of his material, and that of his friends and colleagues, can be found.
+It offers access to written teachings by Ajahn Sucitto (me) and information as to upcoming teaching venues; also there are links to where you can obtain audio talks and books, and connect to websites where more of my material, and that of my friends and colleagues, can be found.
 New articles and books get added from time to time as they are produced.

-In case you were wondering, Ajahn Sucitto is a Buddhist monk (bhikkhu).
-He entered monastic life in 1975 in Thailand, but since 1978 has been based in Britain.
-He spent fourteen years training under Ajahn Sumedho, the senior Western disciple of Ajahn Chah, and so is part of that lineage of direct practice.
+I am a Buddhist monk (bhikkhu).
+I entered monastic life in 1975 in Thailand, but since 1978 I’ve been based in Britain.
+I spent fourteen years training under Ajahn Sumedho, the senior Western disciple of Ajahn Chah, and so I’m part of that lineage of direct practice.
 The lineage has an umbrella website www:forestsangha.org.
-Ajahn Sucitto himself is based at Cittaviveka Monastery in Chithurst, West Sussex, near Petersfield in southern England (www.cittaviveka.org).
+I am based at Cittaviveka Monastery in Chithurst, West Sussex, near Petersfield in southern England (www.cittaviveka.org).
 You can visit the monastery, albeit following restrictions established by the Covid pandemic.

 On account of this pandemic, my future teaching venues are uncertain.
 Currently I am picking up online engagements.
 Meanwhile an updated way to stay in touch with my teachings past, present and future is via Dhamma Tracks – please see below.
 It is a bi-weekly (so far) mail-out to subscribers that offers a talk, a guided meditation, an article or quoted passage – and notification of upcoming teaching occasions via video-link, i.e. Zoom.
 Dhamma Tracks is free (of course) and you can easily unsubscribe from it.